 Candidates should refer to their local centre representative for entry dates to ensure that they complete the qualification before its withdrawal at the end of 2017.

 These qualifications examine instrumental and vocal teaching to individuals and groups.
 They cover both theory and practice, and include observation of your teaching.
 The highest-level FTCL Diploma is based around your original research into music education and is assessed by fellow music professionals.

 These exams focus on analytical concepts and procedures, and require an extensive knowledge of music history in the Western classical tradition.

-Please note that requirements for theory and composition diplomas will change from January 2017.
-The new syllabus and sample papers are now available.
-There is no overlap, so the 2009 syllabus may not be used after 31 December 2016.
+Please note that requirements for theory and composition diplomas changed in January 2017.
+The new syllabus and sample papers are available to download.

 You should read the syllabus requirements carefully before your exam.
 If you do not meet all the relevant requirements, the examiner may refer your exam result to Trinity’s London office for review and marks may be deducted.